raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 The exposition ran out of steam like a clock winding down.
 Ben looked at Althea, anxiously.
 "What do you think?"

+---

+### althea's feedback

 "Ben," Althea began, "This is much cleaner than the code from the blog."

 Ben nodded.
 "But," Althea continued, "If you were to show this to me in an interview, I would ask you about performance.
 Does this improve on the original?
 Or is it the same thing, dressed up in nicer code?"

+"Let's look at the OP's original code.
+For each prime, the algorithm stepped through the numbers, counting one-TWO, one-TWO, or one-two-THREE, one-two-THREE, and so on.
+So each prime stepped through all the numbers larger than it.
+Actually, there's a prime-squared optimization, but roughly speaking, we can see that in the OP's code, every number `n` must be touched by all the primes smaller than `n`, whether they are factors of `n` or not.""

-"Do you see the problem with this code?
-It has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it, whether it is divisible by that prime or not.
-Melissa O'Neill calls this an 'Unfaithful Sieve' in her paper [The Genuine Sieve of Eratosthenes][g]."
+"Melissa O'Neill calls this an 'Unfaithful Sieve' in her paper [The Genuine Sieve of Eratosthenes][g]."

+Bob thought about this, then agreed that for every number `n`, the OP's code required an operation for each prime smaller than `n`.
+In the OP's naïve sieve, checking a number like `26` required a comparison for the multiples of `2`, `3`, `5`, `7`, `11` and so on up to `23` even though `26` is only divisible by `2` and `13`.

+Althea switched to Bob's code.

-So far so good, but looking at our implementation of `merge`, we can see that the way it works is that as we take things from a collection of lists merged together, we're invoking a series of comparisons, one for each list.
-So every time we come across a composite number, we're invoking one comparison for each prime less than the composite number.
+"Now let's look at this implementation of `merge`.
+The way it works is that as we take things from a collection of lists merged together, we're invoking a series of comparisons, one for each list.
+So every time we come across a composite number, we're invoking one comparison for each prime less than the composite number."

-Therefore, checking a number like `26` requires a comparison for the multiples of `2`, `3`, `5`, `7`, `11` and so on up to `23` even though it's only divisible by `2` and `13`.
-This is roughly equivalent in performance to our naïve implementation from [the last post][last].
+"Again, there's a prime-squared optimization, but the larger factor for computing the time complexity of this algorithm is how many operations are required for each composite number.
+And in this respect, your algorithm is almost identical to the OP's algorithm."[^slightly]

-The *ideal* performance of the Sieve of Eratosthenes is that every composite number gets crossed out once for each of its factors less than its square root.
-Therefore, a number like `26` will get crossed out for `2`, but not `3`, `5`, or any other prime including `13`, its other factor.
+"The *ideal* performance of the Sieve of Eratosthenes is that every composite number gets crossed out once for each of its factors less than its square root.
+Therefore, a number like `26` would get crossed out for `2`, but not `3`, `5`, or any other prime including `13`, its other factor."

-Nevertheless, this is a step towards a better implementation in a different way: By isolating the composites in their own lazy structure, we can swap out the naïve merge for something faster.
+"So what we want is an algorithm where we only have to check a composite's prime factors, and even then only those less than its square root."

+Bob looked a little glum.
+"Well, at least I'm hearing this from you and not from an interviewer trying to impress themselves by tearing me down!"

+They both laughed wryly.
+It's almost impossible to interview for tech jobs without encountering the phenomena of an interviewer who thinks the purpose of an interview is to make other people feel stupid.[^ridiculous]

+[^ridiculous]: This is a ridiculous practise.
+First and foremost, interviews exist to find and flter people, not to boldster the egos of interviewers.
+Second, an interview question is carefully selected beforehand, and the interviewer has the luxury of knowing and studying the question beforehand.
+It is not a level playing field for comparing the experience and knowledge of interviewer and interviewee.

 ---

+### althea and bob pair

+Espressos finished, Althea and Bob ordered another round and started pairing in teh coffee shop.

+Althea pointed out that the merge algorithm is useful if you always need the lowest composite number.
+But in truth, the sive does not *need* the lowest composite number, it merely needs to know if the number it is testing is *any* of the lowest multiples of the primes seen so far.

+So when testing `26`, we need to know if it is any of `26 (2x13)`, `27 (3x9)`, `30 (5x10)`, `49 (7x7)`, `121 (11x11)`, `169 (13x13)`, `289 (17x17)`, `361 (19x19)`,` or `529 (23x23)` (the smallest of each of our `multiplesOf` iterators).
+It's true that if we know that `26` is the smallest of the nine iterators seen so far, it is very cheap to test whether `26 === 26`.

+But as we've seen, the naïve merge means we need eight tests to determine that `26` is the smallest.
+What if it was cheaper to check whether `26` is anywhere in the set `26, 27, 30, 49, 121, 169, 289, 361, 529`?

+Bob thought about Althea's revelation.
+"We could use a set!
+Checking for member ship in a set is more expensive than `===`, but once we have a lot of primes, it'll be way cheaper than doing comparisons."

+Althea nodded and suggested Bob try coding that.

+"But wait!"
+A thought struck Bob.
+"A set is great, but after finding that `26` is in the set, we need to remove `26` from the set and insert `28`, the next multiple of two.
+We'd need to assocaite iterators with each of the values...
+So we need a dictionary."

+Bob started coding, with Althea providing feedback.
+Fueled by an excellent Blue Mountain pour-over, the code flowed from keyboard to screen.

+---

-### hash checking
+### the hash merge

-As described, the Sieve of Eratosthenes uses a large set of numbers and checks each one off.
-If we were to faithfully reproduce it as we iterate over prime numbers, we'd require space proportional to the cardinality of the largest prime returned.
-So if we collect 100 primes, we'd need space proportional to `541`, the 100th prime.

-We don't want to do that, we want to maintain space proportional to the number of primes found.
-So for the 100th prime, we'd require space proportional to `100`.
-The ratio grows as we collect more primes, so this is important.

-The first and obvious step is to use a data structure more accommodating of sparse data.
-Since JavaScript makes hash tables easy, we'll start with that.

-Instead of our naïve lazy merge, let's put our prime iterators in a hash table, indexed by the next number to extract.
-Two iterators can have the same next number, so we'll keep a list of iterators for each number.
+Bob placed the prime iterators into a hash table, indexed by the next value for the iterator.
+Thus, the keys of the table were composites, and the values of the table were lists of iterators (a single composite might have two or more iterators, for example `12`).

+He spoke aloud as he walked through his new implementation:

-When we start, our `HashMerge` will have one iterable, at index `4`.
-Its remaining numbers will be `6`, `8`, and d so on.
+"When we start, our `HashMerge` will have one iterable, at index `4`.
+Its remaining numbers will be `6`, `8`, and so on.
 We then add another at `9`, with numbers `12`, `15`, and so on.
-We try removing `4`, and when we do so, we re-merge the iterator for multiples of two, but now it will be at number `6`, with remaining numbers `8`, `10`, and so on.
+We try removing `4`, and when we do so, we re-merge the iterator for multiples of two, but now it will be at number `6`, with remaining numbers `8`, `10`, and so on."

-Thus, `_remove` is always relocating iterables to their next higher number.
-When two or more iterators end up at the same index (like `12`), all get relocated.
+"Thus, `_remove` is always relocating iterables to their next higher number.
+When two or more iterators end up at the same index (like `12`), all get relocated."

 ```javascript
 class HashSieve {